japareaggae/smtracker/README.md

 Requirements
 -----

-* Python 3
+* Python 3 (tested on 3.5 and 3.4)
 * PyQt5
 * Jinja2

-Windows Tips
+Installing on Windows
 -----

+On Windows, you will need to install PyQt5 manually in order to use smtracker.
 You can install PyQt5 for Windows from [Riverbank's website][pyqt5].
-It was built against Python 3.4, so make sure to download the correct version on the [Python website][py3].
+It was built against Python 3.4, so make sure to download that version of Python and not 3.5.
+You can download Python 3.4 from [Python's website][pywin].

 Known Issues
 -----